Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 Vulnerability example (parsing): suppose the input contains data with a type-length-value or length-value encoding (for example, importing an RSA key).
 The crypto code reads the length field and checks that it fits within the buffer.
 (This could be the length of the overall data, or the length of an embedded field) Later, the crypto code reads the length again and uses it without validation.
 A malicious client can modify the length field in the shared memory between the two reads and thus cause a buffer overread on the second read.

 Vulnerability example (dual processing): consider an RPC to perform authenticated encryption, using a mechanism with an encrypt-and-MAC structure.
-The authenticated encryption implementation separately calculates the ciphertext and the MAC from the plantext.
+The authenticated encryption implementation separately calculates the ciphertext and the MAC from the plaintext.
 A client sets the plaintext input to `"PPPP"`, then starts the RPC call, then changes the input buffer to `"QQQQ"` while the crypto service is working.

 * Any of `enc("PPPP")+mac("PPPP")`, `enc("PPQQ")+mac("PPQQ")` or `enc("QQQQ")+mac("QQQQ")` are valid outputs: they are outputs that can be produced by this authenticated encryption RPC.
 * If the authenticated encryption calculates the ciphertext before the client changes the output buffer and calculates the MAC after that change, reading the input buffer again each time, the output will be `enc("PPPP")+mac("QQQQ")`.
 There is no input that can lead to this output, hence this behavior violates the security guarantees of the crypto service.